 Some retirement plans mix and match elements of multiple retirement plan designs into a combined “hybrid” structure.

-A common example is pairing a small guaranteed income plan with a small defined contribution plan.
+A common example of a hybrid retirement plan is pairing a small guaranteed income plan with a small defined contribution plan.
 In that case, the guaranteed income plan would have a lower than usual multiplier, such as multiplying years of service by 1% instead of 2%.
 Employers would make a small contribution into a defined contribution account for employees, and that individual pot of retirement savings would be managed like any other DC plan.
 Upon retirement, you can take the value of the DC account as a lump sum or blend it with the guaranteed income plan to receive larger pension checks.

-Other kinds of hybrid plans include:
+Other kinds of hybrid retirement plans include:

 - Pairing a guaranteed income plan with a guaranteed return plan, like Hawaii does for all teachers and public-sector workers.